Mary Ann Esposito’s Erbazzone (Reggio Emilia’s Swiss Chard Pie)

 1 large egg

 Put the Swiss chard in a pot.
 Cover and wilt the leaves over medium heat.
-Drain, squeeze the leaves dry and mince them.
+Drain, squeeze the leaves dry, and mince them.
 Transfer the leaves to a bowl and stir in the raisins, cheese, salt, nutmeg, sugar, egg, and bread crumbs.
-Set aside.
-Make the pastry as described above and fill following the same procedure.
+Set aside and refrigerate while you make the dough.

 For the Dough: